Lightning-AI/torchmetrics/docs/source/pages/intro.rst

 This metrics API is independent of PyTorch Lightning.
 Metrics can directly be used in PyTorch as shown in the example:

-..
-NOTE: this can't actually be tested as epochs, train_data, and valid_data are undefined
 .. code-block:: python

     from torchmetrics.classification import Accuracy